Final Fight (video game): Super NES (Final Fight and Final Fight Guy)

 Roxy and Poison (first two from left), as depicted in the Japanese Super Famicom port, were replaced with Sid and Billy (third and fourth) in the international Super NES versions of the game.

-A port of Final Fight for the Super Nintendo Entertainment System was released as a launch title for the platform in Japan in 1990 and later in North America in 1991 and then in the PAL region in 1992.
+A port of Final Fight for the Super Nintendo Entertainment System was released as a launch title for the platform in Japan in 1990, in North America in 1991, and in the PAL region in 1992.
 It was released for the Wii's Virtual Console service in 2007 and the Wii U's Virtual Console in 2013.
-The Super NES port removed the two-player co-op option, the Industrial Area level and playable character Guy.
+The Super NES port removed the two-player co-op option, the Industrial Area level and the playable character Guy.
 Most of the scene transitions were also edited out.
-In the arcade version, the player characters would be seen exiting the levels and breaking through doors unlike the Super NES version.
-Due to hardware limitations the Super NES version could only display two or three enemies on-screen, in contrast to the CPS arcade version, which could display up to nine or ten enemies on-screen; to make up for this difference, the Super NES version features more stopping points than the arcade version and the enemy placement is vastly different.
+In the arcade version, the player characters would be seen exiting the levels and breaking through doors unlike in the Super NES version.

+Due to hardware limitations, the Super NES version could only display two or three enemies on-screen, in contrast to the CPS arcade version, which could display up to nine or ten enemies on-screen.
+To make up for this difference, the Super NES version features more stopping points than the arcade version and the enemy placement is vastly different.

-The English localization of the Super NES port was censored for its content and features several differences from its Japanese Super Famicom counterpart: the first two bosses, Damnd and Sodom, were renamed Thrasher and Katana, respectively; Belger's wheelchair was re-drawn to look like an office chair; Poison, a woman with pink hair, and Roxy, a woman with red hair, were replaced with two male enemies named Billy and Sid; all alcoholic references were removed, with two health-recovering items replaced; the line "Oh!
+The English localization of the Super NES port was censored for its content and features several differences from its Japanese Super Famicom counterpart: the first two bosses, Damnd and Sodom, were renamed Thrasher and Katana, respectively; Belger's wheelchair was re-drawn to look like an office chair; Poison, a woman with pink hair, and Roxy, a woman with red hair, were replaced with two male enemies named Billy and Sid.

+All alcohol references were removed, with two health-recovering items replaced; the line "Oh!
 My God", spoken by an enemy when his car is destroyed during the first bonus stage, was changed to "Oh!
 My Car"; the blood splash effect shown when a character is stabbed was replaced by a generic explosion; and some of the darker skinned enemy characters were given lighter skin tones.
-The original soundtrack was ported for the Super NES by Toshio Kajino (credited as "Bull").
+The original soundtrack was ported for the Super NES by Toshio Kajino, credited as "Bull".

 A revised edition of the Super NES port, titled Final Fight Guy, was released in Japan in 1992.
 This version replaced Cody with Guy as a selectable character (with a new opening and ending sequence explaining Cody's absence), included four difficulty settings, and added other new features such as two new power-ups, although the Industrial Area stage and the two-player mode were still omitted.
-An American version of the game (featuring the same changes in the localization as in the first game) was released in June 1994 as a rental-only game that was initially available at Blockbuster stores, although it was later given a limited release.
+In June 1994, an American version of the game, featuring the same changes in the localization as in the first game, was released as a rental-only game that was initially available at Blockbuster stores.
+It was later given a limited release.
 Kajino's music port was retained for that version.